 - Medical cart configuration designed for internal medicine departments.

 - OEM Module designed for the integration with medical monitors.

 NICaS Laptop Configuration

-- Comparative Mode – designed to compare cardiac function in different patient’s situations
+- Comparative Screen – designed to compare cardiac function in different patient’s situations.

-- Trends Screen – designed for continuous monitoring of patient’s cardiovascular status
+- Trending Screen – designed for continuous monitoring of patient’s cardiovascular and fluid status.

 Patient Series Report

 This report provides the average results of a few measurements of 20 Seconds each.
 About 3 to 4, 20 second measurements are required in order to get a good and representative average.